mibar3/flying-snakes/README.md

 ### Theint Hay Thi Maung
 ***
+### Miranda Barros
+- created the

-## Requirement
+## Requirements
-Pycharm, PgAdmin4
+Pycharm, PgAdmin4, PostgreSQL, Django, html, sql, psycopg2, pip, django-crispy-forms

 # How to setup?
 Set up in Pycharm
-1.Create a project with virtual environemt in Pycahrm.
+1.Create a project with virtual environemt in Pycharm.
 2.Packages need to be installed: Django, html, sql, psycopg2, pip, django-crispy-forms

-Set up in PgAdmin4
-1. Create database under the main server
+Create a database to import the data
-2. Change the database name and password in setting.py file 'DATABASES'

-# How to run?

-In terminal,

-cd project_file
-python manage.py makemigrations
-python manage.py migrate
+1. Open up the SQL Shell after having downloaded PostgreSQL.
+2. Use all the default settings (pressing ENTER each time) until you reach the password, for this type in as password "007700".
+This is the password that our project uses so that it can sync the data to the database.
+3. Name the database, ideally use the name "postgres".

+Open up PgAdmin:
+1. Enter PgAdmin password
+2. Click on Servers and you will be asked for your PostgreSQL password, use the same password you entered in the SQL Shell: '007700'
+3. Click on Databases, so far, an empty database should show up.
+4. Now we must run the app, so we can run the dashboard and import the data.
-python manage.py runserver
+5. Within the repository, type in the terminal: cd flying-snakes cd airlineproject python manage.py runserver

+6. Open up the webapp by clicking the localhost direction highlited in blue:http://127.0.0.1:8000/
+7. To run the dashboard, add in the url after the "http://127.0.0.1:8000/dashboard"
+8. Then run in the terminal:

+python manage.py makemigrations register python manage.py migrate

+10. Now open up PgAdmin and go to Servers > PostgreSQL > postgres > Schemas > public > Tables > register_airlineseat, click on register_airlineseat and then on the "View Data" button next to the Query tool at the top of the page.
+This should display all the data.
+11. If this doesnt work and no data shows up, please try migrating first and then running the dashboard.

 # Importing seat data and some data from text file